 The cool thing is new studies are being conducted all the time so who knows how many other health benefits it may have that we don’t even know about yet.
 For example, did you know that if you inject a mushroom with a bacterium it will sweat out a metabolite that can kill that bacteria?
 That’s essentially a personalized antibiotic production system personalized for you.

-So, while morel hunters everywhere believe the morel is all about taste, keep in mind morels not only taste incredible, but there are positive health benefits they bring to our overall good health.
+So, while morel hunters everywhere believe the morel is all about taste, keep in mind morels not only taste incredible, but there are positive health benefits, and nutritional value the morel brings to our overall good health.
 When you are out getting exercise while searching for the ever-elusive great morel, or preparing a recipe in the kitchen, keep in mind the nutritional rewards too.

 The Great Morel recommends you check out Oliver’s website Curative Mushrooms to learn more about the amazing health benefits that mushrooms are proven to have, along with some other great posts on morels and other edible mushrooms.